funRiceGenes/funRiceGenes.github.io/_posts/OS/C/2015-01-20-OsCDPK1~OsCDPK13~OsCDPK11~OsCPK11~OsCDPK12.md

     + The dihybrid rice Ri-1/OsPR10a-Ox not only bypassed the effect of OsCDPK1 silencing on the susceptibility to Xoo but also showed enhanced disease resistance and, consistent with Ri-1 phenotypes, increased plant height and grain size
     + Our results reveal that OsCDPK1 plays novel key roles in the cross-talk and mediation of the balance between stress response and development and provides a clue for improving grain yield and disease resistance simultaneously in rice
     + OsPR10a and OsCDPK1 showed corresponding expression patterns and were up-regulated in response to the jasmonic acid, salicylic acid and Xoo treatments, and OsPR1 and OsPR4 were significantly up-regulated in OEtr-1
+    + In the study presented here, we propose a model in which OsCDPK1 plays key roles in negatively controlling the grain size, amylose content, and endosperm appearance, and also affects the physicochemical properties of the starch
+    + Overexpression of a constitutively active truncated form of OsCDPK1 (OEtr) in rice produced smaller seeds, but a double-stranded RNA gene-silenced form of OsCDPK1 (Ri) yielded larger seeds, suggesting that OsCDPK1 plays a functional role in rice seed development
+    + This demonstrates that OsCDPK1 plays a novel functional role in starch biosynthesis during seed development and affects the transparent appearance of the endosperm
+    + Effects of OsCDPK1 on the Structure and Physicochemical Properties of Starch in Developing Rice Seeds.

 * **Connection**
     + __OsCDPK1~OsCDPK13~OsCDPK11~OsCPK11~OsCDPK12__, __OsCDPK2~OsCPK2__, [Molecular cloning of two novel rice cDNA sequences encoding putative calcium-dependent protein kinases](http://www.ncbi.nlm.nih.gov/pubmed?term=Molecular cloning of two novel rice cDNA sequences encoding putative calcium-dependent protein kinases%5BTitle%5D), We have isolated, from a cDNA library constructed from rice coleoptiles, two sequences, OSCPK2 and OSCPK11, that encode for putative calcium-dependent protein kinase (CDPK) proteins